PIXELearning Ltd

 PIXELearning is a learning technologies company specialising in educational game software.
 The company was founded by Kevin Corti and Suraj Rana in 2002, both of whom attended Coventry University.
 PIXELearning is based in Coventry, UK.
 The company has won an ASTD award.

-Products and Technology
+Products

 LearningBeans is a game-based learning platform.
 LearningBeans uses Flash technology and consists of a number of tools and APIs which are used to create game applications.